-- deploy\core (and deploy\unicorn) not working in a non-very environment fixed - local CWL/WDL files and CWL/WDL files on S3 are supported. - new issue with opening the browser with run\workflow fixed
+- deploy\core (and deploy\unicorn) not working in a non-venv environment fixed - local CWL/WDL files and CWL/WDL files on S3 are supported. - new issue with opening the browser with run\workflow fixed from tibanna.core import API API().run\workflow(...)